 Simple and Fast Convex Relaxation Method for Cooperative Localization in Sensor Networks Using Range Measurements

-Published in Signal Processing, IEEE Transactions on, 2015
+Published in IEEE Transactions on Signal Processing, 2015

-Recommended citation: C. Soares, J. Xavier, J. Gomes, "Simple and Fast Convex Relaxation Method for Cooperative Localization in Sensor Networks Using Range Measurements."
-Signal Processing, IEEE Transactions on, 2015. https://doi.org/10.1109/TSP.2015.2454853
+Recommended citation: Claudia Soares, Joao Xavier, Joao Gomes, "Simple and Fast Convex Relaxation Method for Cooperative Localization in Sensor Networks Using Range Measurements."
+IEEE Transactions on Signal Processing, 2015. http://dx.doi.org/10.1109/tsp.2015.2454853

 We address the sensor network localization problem given noisy range measurements between pairs of nodes.
 We approach the nonconvex maximum-likelihood formulation via a known simple convex relaxation.
 We exploit its favorable optimization properties to the full to obtain an approach that is completely distributed, has a simple implementation at each node, and capitalizes on an optimal gradient method to attain fast convergence.
 We offer a parallel but also an asynchronous flavor, both with theoretical convergence guarantees and iteration complexity analysis.
 Experimental results establish leading performance.
 Our algorithms top the accuracy of a comparable state-of-the-art method by one order of magnitude, using one order of magnitude fewer communications.